natelewis/pi-led-matrix/effects/README.md

 ## off

-Simple effect that sets all lights to black
+Simple effect that sets all lights to black.

 ## snow